bhuwanpaudel/microservice_complexity_analysis/README.md

 - Number of exposed API endpoints
 - Number of unique inter-service communications

-Each snapshot is written to CSV with the full lists of endpoints, calls, and declared dependencies.
+Each snapshot is written to CSV with the full lists of API endpoints, inter-service communications, and declared dependencies.

 ---